 - Powdered milk goes bad if it gets in contact with water.
 If you store it for too long or in poor conditions, its flavor will degrade, and you might find it not good enough to drink.

-- Dried milk lasts years when stored in proper conditions.
+- Dehydrated milk lasts years when stored in proper conditions.
 Even if it’s a year or two past its date, it still makes sense to give it a go.
 More often than not, prepared milk will be just fine in terms of taste.

 - Nonfat dry milk retains quality for longer than a whole-fat one.